panoskoutris/ml-classification-and-pr/README.md

-# Pattern Recognition and Machine Learning Techniques
+# Machine Learning Classification and Pattern Recognision

 This repository explores a variety of supervised classification techniques, combining concepts from statistical pattern recognition and modern machine learning.